Complete guide to color tools

 Web colors live in the sRGB color space.
 Hex notation packs three eight-bit channels into six hex digits.
 RGB notation uses the same three channels expressed as decimals from 0 to 255.
 HSL re-expresses the same color through hue (0 to 360), saturation (0 to 100 percent), and lightness (0 to 100 percent).

 WCAG contrast measures relative luminance between two colors.
-The formula squares each channel, weights them per the human eye's sensitivity (green dominates), and ratios the results.
+The formula converts each channel to linear light with a gamma curve (an exponent of 2.4), weights them per the human eye's sensitivity (green dominates), and ratios the results.
 A pure black on pure white pair gives 21:1, the maximum.

 Modern CSS also supports OKLCH and Display P3 for wider gamuts.
 These are gaining adoption for designs that target newer hardware, but sRGB remains the interoperable baseline.